 I slowly started replacing my store-bought products with homemade versions that I gathered from other blogs on the internet.
 Many recipes I tried were a complete fail – I wondered if these bloggers actually made and used their products themselves, because some of them were so ineffective or ill-researched.
 So I started improving their recipes, and experimenting, researching and teaching myself to formulate my own products.
 I am by no means a professional, but I am personally happy with my own recipes.
 If someone else is too, then that is a bonus.

 Since there’s no fun in keeping these basic secrets, I decided to share my tried-and-tested recipes, research, reviews and rants about my transition from naive to natural.
-Plus, I’ve done it in grams and millilitres so you don’t have to keep converting those US measurements.
+Plus, I’ve done it in grams so you don’t have to keep converting those US measurements.
 What a pain that was!
 If you’re a South African, then you will also benefit from knowing where to find the ingredients locally, and not on Amazon for a change 🙂

 Now there’s no need to go the to extreme like I did and throw everything away, you can just take it one step at a time.
 I would strongly recommend getting rid of your roll-on/ antiperspirant.
 Go on, throw it as far as your perspiring armpits will allow.
 The stuff is down right bad I tell you!
 Here’s why.
 But don’t fret, my recipes will still leave you smelling fresh like a daisy at sunrise.
 Try my DIY roll-on recipe and my body spray.